DivyaMeghanaMamidipalli/StayFinder-App/README.md

 ### Environment Variables

-Create a `.env` file in the `server/` folder with: Mongo Connection URI Create a `.env` file in the `client/` folder with: Backend API KEY, Google Maps Cloud API Key
+Create a `.env` file in the `server/` folder with: Mongo Connection URI Create a `.env` file in the `client/` folder with: Backend API KEY, Google Maps API Key

 ### Install & Run
 bash